6 Ways to Fix iPhone Asking for 6-Digit Passcode Instead of 4

 Let's see how to fix iPhone asking for 6-digit passcode via TunesKit iPhone Unlocker.

+• Step 1.
 To begin with, please connect your iPhone to the computer.
-Select the Unlock iOS Screen option.
-When your iPhone is detected, click on the Start button.
+Select Unlock iOS Screen.
+When your iPhone is detected, click Start .

-Here, you will need to download the firmware package to fix the iPhone asking for 6-digit passcode instead of 4.
-Before downloading, you will need to check the onscreen information and ensure that there is nothing wrong.
+• Step 3.
+Here, you will need to check the onscreen information and ensure that there is nothing wrong.
+Then click Download to download the firmware package.

-After downloading the firmware package, TunesKit iPhone Unlocker will start to remove the screen lock from your iPhone.
+• Step 4.
+After downloading, click Unlock and TunesKit will start to remove the screen lock from your iPhone.
 Just wait and you can access your iPhone again within several minutes without entering the 6 digit passcode.

 Try It Free Try It Free

-• Q1.
-What is the default 6-digit passcode for iPhone?
+• What is the default 6-digit passcode for iPhone?

 There's no universal default.
 Try 000000, 123456, or 111111 only if you never set a passcode—but it's unlikely to work unless the device is freshly set up or reset by someone else.

-• Q2.
-Can I switch back to a 4-digit passcode?
+• Can I switch back to a 4-digit passcode?

 Yes.
 If you want to change your 6-digit passcode to 4-digit, you can make it from the Settings app directly if you know the correct passcode: